ltstein/RoboND-Kinematics-Project/Kinematics-Pick-and-Place-Writeup.md

 5->6  | -pi/2      | 0      | 0.303  | q6
 6->Gripper | 0          | 0      | 0.303  | 0

-#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
-In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-Your writeup should contain individual transform matrices about each joint using the DH table and a homogeneous transform matrix from base_link to gripper_link using only the position and orientation of the gripper_link.
-These matrices can be created using any software of your choice or hand written.
-Also include an explanation on how you created these matrices.

 The following are individual transformation matrices between each link on the KR210.
 These were generated using the IK_debug program but are also obtainable using the general transformation and substituting the values from the DH parameter table.